sandropezzelle/multimodal-evaluation/README.md

 Then, the folders in this repo corresponding to each of the repos, e.g., volta, should be merged with the source ones.

-To do so, you can use rsync -a /this/version/volta/ /source/version/volta/ (mind the trailing slash!).
-This way, some new files will be added to the source repos in the correct position
+To do so, you can use `rsync -a /this/version/volta/ /source/version/volta/` (mind the trailing slash!).
+This way, the files needed to reproduce our experiments will be added to the source repos in the correct position

 ***